espocrm/documentation/docs/development/metadata/fields.md

 _true_ | _false_

-Does field have options, which can be translated.
+Does the field have options that can be translated.

 ### hookClassName